rr34/AWIM2/readme.txt

 Add lightroom XMP scripting: 3 parts are all completed by user in a single frame
 1. read the XMPs to a spreadsheet / dataframe
 2. modify the dataframe
+    - sort dataframe by capture moment
+    - add and delete tags, use tags for everything from keyframes to day/night to every fourth/tenth/20th photo feature
-3. write the changes (changes only) to the XMPs
+3. write the changes (changes only?) to the XMPs

 Lightroom time lapse functions:
 1.